Jollywatt/typst-fletcher/src/draw.typ

 	}

 	for edge in edges {
-		// find notes to snap to
-		let nodes = (edge.from, edge.to).map(find-node-at.with(nodes))
+		// find notes to snap to (can be none!) let nodes = (edge.from, edge.to).map(find-node-at.with(nodes))
 		draw-edge(edge, nodes, options)
 	}